Llanyro/Web-Analysis-GUI/README.md

 # Web-Analysis-GUI

-This is a simple gui with diferent tools to get info about some web servers.
+This is a simple gui for unix with diferent tools to get info about some web servers.
 Remember that use this software is free and have no warranty.

 ## Absolutely necessary